 |CES Letter cherry-picks 11 words from D&C 132 and completely disregards the rest of the chapter which contradicts what they claim it is saying.
-They ignore all scriptural and historical context to make it sound like women were oppressed and non-virgins were excluded.
+They ignore all scriptural and historical context and makes it sound like women were oppressed and non-virgins were excluded.
 Women were not banned from marriage if they were non-virgins, and they could remarry if they were divorced or widowed.|

 |Strawman Argument||CES Letter gives a false representation of what Mormons believed and what they currently believe, and Mormon orthopraxy.|

 |Repetition||CES Letter repeats this argument on p.
 69.|